LLM-Grounded Dynamic Task Planning with Hierarchical Temporal Logic for Human-Aware Multi-Robot Handover: Experimental Results and Evaluations

-To evaluate the scalability and robustness of the proposed approach, we developed a custom simulation environment that enables us to simulate unforeseen environmental dynamics, specifically \textbf{(1)} real-time shifts in target locations and \textbf{(2)} the injection of new tasks during execution.
+To evaluate the scalability and robustness of the proposed approach, we developed a custom simulation environment that simulates unforeseen environmental dynamics, specifically \textbf{(1)} real-time changes in receiver locations and \textbf{(2)} the injection of new tasks during execution.
 We procedurally generate long-horizon collaborative tasks involving varying numbers of objects and logical constraints.
-The complexity is categorised by the number of base tasks ($N_{\text{task}} \in \{1, 2, 4\}$), the number of available fixed-base robots ($N_{\text{robot}} \in \{1, 2, 4\}$) and different topological layouts of fixed-base robots (a square or a line) and resulting in a comprehensive test suite ranging from simple single-robot executions (1-1) to complex multi-robot coordination scenarios with different topological layouts (4-4-square, 4-4-line) Fig.\ref{fig:sim_setup}.
+The complexity is categorised by the number of base tasks ($N_{\text{task}} \in \{1, 2, 4\}$), the number of available fixed-base robots ($N_{\text{robot}} \in \{1, 2, 4\}$), and the topological layout of fixed-base robots (square vs.\ line), resulting in a test suite ranging from simple single-robot executions (1-1) to complex multi-robot coordination scenarios (4-4-square, 4-4-line), as shown in Fig.~\ref{fig:sim_setup}.

-Following the baseline used in \cite{xu2024nl2hltl2plan,wang2025dartllmdependencyawaremultirobottask}, we compared our method with SMART-LLM \cite{kannan2023smart}.
-This LLM-based multi-robot task planner generates Python scripts with predefined action APIs for task decomposition and task allocation.
-We implemented an enhanced version of \cite{kannan2023smart}, denoted \cite{kannan2023smart}-R, that replans using the new world state when its plan is invalidated by environment dynamics.
-We evaluate performance using three key metrics: \textbf{(i) Success Rate}: The percentage of trials where all goal conditions are met without violation of kinematic feasibility. \textbf{(ii) Time Cost}: The total time cost to finish all the tasks (in seconds), reflecting the efficiency of the task allocation and motion planning. \textbf{(iii)Token Usage}: The average number of tokens consumed per query to the LLM, representing the computational cost and latency of the reasoning module.
+Following the baseline used in \cite{xu2024nl2hltl2plan,wang2025dartllmdependencyawaremultirobottask}, we compare our method with SMART-LLM \cite{kannan2023smart}, an LLM-based multi-robot task planner that generates Python scripts with predefined action APIs for task decomposition and task allocation.
+We implement an enhanced version, \cite{kannan2023smart}-R, that replans from the updated simulator state when a new task arrives or the next action violates reachability, possession, or collision preconditions.
+To ensure a fair comparison, SMART-LLM-R is evaluated under the same action API, world-state update pipeline, and execution-level feasibility checks, including reachability, object possession, and collision constraints.
+We focus our quantitative comparison on this baseline because it can be instantiated under the same executable action interface, whereas other related systems in Table~\ref{tab:methods_comparison} differ in task assumptions, skill libraries, state abstractions, and deployment settings, making a direct quantitative comparison less controlled.
+We evaluate performance using three key metrics: \textbf{(i) Success Rate}: The percentage of trials where all goal conditions are met without violation of kinematic feasibility. \textbf{(ii) Time Cost}: The total time required to finish all tasks (in seconds), reflecting the efficiency of task allocation and motion planning. \textbf{(iii) Token Usage}: The average number of tokens consumed per query to the LLM, representing the computational cost and latency of the reasoning module.